Samsung/CredSweeper/docs/source/overall_architecture.rst

 1. Regular expression extracts ```NUU423cds``` as a secret value, ```my_db_password``` as a variable, and ```my_db_password = "NUU423cds"``` as whole line
 2. Handcrafted feature classes instantiated from classes in `features.py <https://github.com/Samsung/CredSweeper/blob/main/credsweeper/ml_model/features.py>`_ using `model_config.json <https://github.com/Samsung/CredSweeper/blob/6a2e575987448dd20895a8e72efb3b09fdcbecc2/credsweeper/ml_model/model_config.json#L10>`_.
 Instantiation process can be checked at `ml_validator.py#L46 <https://github.com/Samsung/CredSweeper/blob/main/credsweeper/ml_model/ml_validator.py#L46>`_.
 Features include: ``` ``` character in line: yes/no, ```(``` character in line: yes/no, file extension is ```.c```: yes/no, etc.
 3. Handcrafted features from step 2 used on line, value, variable, and filename to get feature vector of length 91
-4. ```NUU423cds``` lowercased and right padded with special padding characters to the length 50.
-Last 50 characters selected if longer.
-Only 70 symbols used: 68 ASCII characters + 1 padding character + 1 special character for all other symbols: `ml_validator.py#L29 <https://github.com/Samsung/CredSweeper/blob/6a2e575987448dd20895a8e72efb3b09fdcbecc2/credsweeper/ml_model/ml_validator.py#L29>`_.
+4. ```NUU423cds``` Configurable character set is applied + 1 padding character + 1 special character for all other symbols.
 Padded line than `one-hot encoded <https://en.wikipedia.org/wiki/One-hot>`_.
-Link to corresponding code: `ml_validator.py#L63 <https://github.com/Samsung/CredSweeper/blob/6a2e575987448dd20895a8e72efb3b09fdcbecc2/credsweeper/ml_model/ml_validator.py#L63>`_
+Link to corresponding code: `MlValidator.encode <https://github.com/Samsung/CredSweeper/blob/75df2ab8fc660df19523e939c538cdb0bbd7ce52/credsweeper/ml_model/ml_validator.py#L102>`_
-5. Padded line from step 4 inputted to Bidirectional LSTM.
-LSTM produce single vector of length 60 as output
+5. Padded line from step 4 inputted to Bidirectional LSTM of value.
+The same encodings are performed for variable and line.
+LSTM produce 3 single vectors of lengths 80, 80, 160 as outputs
-6. LSTM output and handcrafted features concatenated into a single vector of length 151
+6. LSTM outputs and handcrafted features concatenated into a single vector
-7. Vector from step 6 feed into the two last Dense layers
+7. The vector from step 6 is fed into a stack of two sequential Dense layers, each with the number of output units equal to the number of input units.
 8. Last layer outputs float value in range 0-1 with estimated probability of line being a real credential
 9. Predicted probability compared to the threshold (see `--ml_threshold` CLI option) and credential reported if predicted probability is greater